KPZ Equation from non-simple variations on open ASEP: Proof of Theorem

 \section{Proof of Theorem \ref{theorem:KPZ}}

-We split up the proof of Theorem \ref{theorem:KPZ} into the following three components. \begin{itemize} \item First, we show that the second integral from the RHS of \eqref{eq:SHESFSEvEq} is negligible in the large-$N$ limit, so that it remains to analyze the first quantity on the RHS of \eqref{eq:SHESFSEvEq}, at least with high-probability.
-Courtesy of Proposition \ref{prop:Consequences}, the only required ingredient is a high-probability estimate on $\|\mathfrak{Z}^{N}\|_{\mathscr{L}^{\infty}_{T,X}}$; we achieve this through a stochastic continuity argument similar to that within Section 9 of \cite{Y}. \item Second, we unfold the stochastic fundamental solution $\mathscr{Q}^{N}$ and show that the quantities beyond whatever appears in the large-$N$ limit within the $\mathrm{SHE}_{\mathscr{A}_{\pm}}$ are negligible in the large-$N$ limit.
-This is similar to the procedure adopted in \cite{DT} through Lemma 2.5 therein, though we perform this estimate in a quantitative fashion. \item Third, after the procedures outlined in the previous two bullet points, we are left with exactly the spatial action of the heat propagator corresponding to $\mathscr{U}^{N}$ on the initial data $\mathfrak{Z}_{0,\bullet}^{N}$ and the discrete approximation to the space-time white noise $\xi^{N} \approx \xi$.
-In this step, we perform the replacement $\mathscr{U}^{N} \rightsquigarrow \bar{\mathscr{U}}^{N}$, in which case we can inherit tightness of $\mathfrak{Z}^{N}$ from \cite{P}.
-To identify subsequential limit points as solutions to $\mathrm{SHE}_{\mathscr{A}_{\pm}}$; we follow again the hydrodynamical approach made precise in \cite{DT} that was made quantitative within the previous bullet point. \end{itemize} Combining these steps would complete the proof of Theorem \ref{theorem:KPZ}.
+We split up the proof of Theorem \ref{theorem:KPZ} into the following three components. {First, we show that the second integral from the RHS of \eqref{eq:SHESFSEvEq} is negligible in the large-$N$ limit, so that it remains to analyze the first term on the RHS of \eqref{eq:SHESFSEvEq}, at least with high-probability.
+By Proposition \ref{prop:d1b2}, the only ingredient that we will need is a high-probability estimate on $\mathbf{Z}^{N}$ obtained via stochastic continuity as in \cite{Y}.
+Second, we unfold the stochastic fundamental solution $\mathbf{Q}^{N}$ and show the quantities beyond whatever appears in the large-$N$ limit in $\mathrm{SHE}(\mathscr{A}_{\pm})$ are negligible in the large-$N$ limit.
+This is similar to the procedure adopted in \cite{DT} through Lemma 2.5 therein, though we perform this estimate in a quantitative fashion.
+Third, after these previous two procedures, we are left with exactly the spatial action of the heat propagator corresponding to $\mathbf{P}^{N}$ on initial data of $\mathbf{Z}^{N}$ and the discrete approximation to the space-time white noise $\xi^{N} \approx \xi$.
+For this step, we replace $\mathbf{P}^{N} \to \bar{\mathbf{P}}^{N}$, in which case we thus inherit tightness of $\mathbf{Z}^{N}$ from \cite{P}.
+To identify subsequential limit points as solutions to $\mathrm{SHE}(\mathscr{A}_{\pm})$; we again follow the approach via Lemma 2.5 in \cite{DT}.
+These steps would then give Theorem \ref{theorem:KPZ}.
+Throughout this section, it will be convenient to establish the following notation.} \begin{notation}\fsp {We first define the space-time process below with initial data that of $\mathbf{Z}^{N}$ and propagated by the $\mathbf{Q}^{N}$ kernel:}